Jorritboer/research_internship_report/report.typ

 Next we look at $nu$, which can be used for infinite looping.
 We show that $x_0 holds nu Z. angle.l a angle.r Z$.
 This intuitively means that there exists an infinite path of $a$s.
 Indeed, we observe there are multiple such paths, also starting at $x_0$.
 We confirm by computing the gfp: $f^1=f(X)=angle.l a angle.r X=X$.
 Dually, observe that the lfp of this formula is $f^1(emptyset)=emptyset$.
 So we do not have $x_0 holds mu Z. angle.l a angle.r Z$.
 This confirms the intuition given above that $mu$ is for finite looping: there has to be some end point of the loop.

-We briefly discuss here the game semantics view of deciding whether $x holds phi$.
-We do not go into much detail, but this is to introduce the topic and show what we want to look into applying for the coalgebraic representation of the Büchi automaton as we describe in @sec:conclusion.
-We can construct a two player game between a verifier and a refuter, who want to verify, respectively, refute $x holds phi$.
-For example, if $phi=phi_1 or phi_2$, only one of the two options has to hold, so the verifier can choose which one they will verify.
-If $phi=phi_1 and phi_2$, only one of the two has to _not_ hold in order to refute $x holds phi$, so the refuter can pick which one the verifier has to verify holds, which the refuter thinks they cannot.
-Analogously for $angle.l sigma angle.r phi$ and $[a] phi$ where the verifier can pick a $sigma$ transition to verify for $angle.l sigma angle.r phi$, and the refuter can pick a transition to refute for $[sigma]phi$.
-If we work this out more, we can prove that $x holds phi$ iff there is a winning strategy for the verifier, and $x tack.r.double.not phi$ iff the refuter has a winning strategy, see @gradel2003automata for more details.

 === System of Equations